This

 The difference between 1 and 6 means that for JSPG2A the EMPLOYEE data

 is returned in an array, and so the interfaces are different.
-However client-side
+Because EMPLOYEE data is returned as an array

-is defined with OCCURS 1), JSPG2 and JSPG2A require different interfaces.
+defined with OCCURS 1), JSPG2 and JSPG2A require different interfaces.
 The interface need not be re-created if

 JSPG2A is changed to return a different number, provided that it is > 1.